fb3rasp/moviepages/README.md

 ### Movie Page

 The Movie Page stores the regular SiteTree information, like page title, navigation label and URL segment.
 The field Search performs a title-search on the OpenMovieDB API.
-You can select one of the result entries and a second request will be send to retrieve the full data-set of the movie.
+You can select one of the result entries.
+Then a second request will be send to retrieve the full data-set of the movie.
 Most of the returned information will be stored as properties of this page-instance.
-After the result has been populated into the form, the CMS user will have the ability to overwrite the values and publish the page as a regular page.
+After the result has been populated into the form, the CMS user will have the ability to overwrite the values and publish the page likeregular pages.

 The user can search multiple times and everytime, when the user selects a record, the existing values will be overwritten with the new result.